isogeo/doc-admin/Help/en/features/documentation/md_quality.md

 # "Quality" tab

-The "Quality" tab contains the specifications used for collecting and controlling data, and the results of tests on the data's topological consistency.
+The "Quality" tab contains the specifications used for collecting and controlling data, and the results of tests on the data&apos;s topological consistency.

 ![Single edition - Quality](/images/inv_edit_one_quality.png "Single edition - Quality tab")